SecretTalk-MVP/IlgarMamedov/project/PROJECT_INDEX.md

 Responsible for database access.

 ### services/

-Contains shared business services that are **not** part of the AI subsystem.
+Contains project-wide shared services that are used by multiple modules.

+Examples:
+- Logging
+- Notifications
+- Utilities
+- Common helpers

+This module must not duplicate functionality that already belongs to dedicated modules such as AI, Memory or Database.

 ---